JoBilert/adv_frontpage/README.md

 # adv_frontpage
-An advanced Frontpage for the Browser
+An advanced Frontpage for the browser

+News, Bookmarks, Apps

+The frontpage features access to different newssources, webapps and bookmarks.